patrickf2000/quik/Readme.md

 ## Quik

+### Note
+Check the dev branch for the latest progress; the master branch may not have all the commits.

 ### Introduction
 This is the third version of my Quik programming language.
 Like the second version, its a compiler written from scratch.
 By why written from scratch again?
 The original compiler was really my first non-trival compiler, so because I was learning, it contained a lot of bad design choices, both in the language and the implementation (especially the implementation).
 I completely rewrote it from scratch, using better techniques, and I'm very proud of the result (especially the abstract syntax tree generator).